A-IoT-KNU/Back/README.md

 KEYCLOAK_IOT_CLIENT_SECRET=<YOUR_SAVED_IOT_CLIENT_SECRET>
 ```

-23. In root of repository run script `./build-container.sh` and wait for an inscription `Build finished`
+21) In root of repository run script `./build-container.sh` and wait for an inscription `Build finished`

 ---

-Now backend is must be ready for REST API REQUEST (for detail information about backend API, read [API-DOC](./API-DOC.md)
+Now backend is must be ready for REST API requests (for detail information about backend API, read [API-DOC](./API-DOC.md)